 Giancarlo’s husband, Giuseppe, acts as our own personal chef at the villa, preparing delicious, authentic Italian dishes every day.

 There is one bedroom at the villa with two twin beds (pictured below left).
 If you and a friend would like to rent this room together, let us know on your application.
 If you are both accepted, the cost of your stay will be reduced.

 There is also a separate garden apartment located across the pool (green room pictured below).
 This apartment offers more privacy and has its own bathroom with a shower.
 For a small extra fee, you can reserve this apartment instead of a private bedroom in the villa.

-$2900 USD is the total cost for tuition, a private bedroom at Villa DiTrapano, all transportation (including to and from the airport and all field trips), breakfasts and lunches.
+$2900 USD is the total cost for tuition, a private bedroom at Villa DiTrapano, all transportation (including to and from the airport and all field trips), breakfasts, lunches, and dinners.
 The cost of airfare to Rome is the responsibility of the student, as is any alcohol beyond the wine that we provide at the villa.
 If you are accepted, a nonrefundable deposit of $1000 will be due by August 8, and the remaining $1900 will be due by September 8.

-On days when we have extra spare time at the villa, Chelsea will lead optional writing exercises with prompts designed to help you generate new material and overcome writer's block.
+On days when we have extra spare time at the villa, Chelsea will lead optional writing exercises with prompts designed to help you generate new material.
 Over meals, we will also have group discussions about things like the publishing and business aspects of writing as a career.

-Each workshop participant will have the opportunity to have one-on-one meetings with both Giancarlo and Chelsea to discuss their manuscripts in more detail, go over personalized reading lists, and think about next steps.
+Each workshop participant will have the opportunity to have private meetings with Giancarlo and Chelsea to discuss their manuscripts in more detail, go over personalized reading lists, and think about next steps.